Fortnum & Mason: History

 Fortnum & Mason opened its first standalone store outside Britain in Dubai on 21 March 2014.
-This store closed on 9 July 2017.

 On 4 April 2019, it was announced that Fortnum & Mason would open a Hong Kong store at K11 Musea in September 2019.
 The 7,000 square-foot space features a retail store and restaurant.

 Fortnum & Mason Food and Drink Awards

 Fortnum & Mason runs an annual food and drinks awards scheme.
 According to the company's former CEO Ewan Venters, the awards recognise ‘the pinnacle of high achievement in food and drink across the media’.
 The awards celebrate writers, publishers, presenters, image-makers and personalities working in the food and drink industry.

 The 2018 awards ceremony was hosted by Claudia Winkleman and winners included Nadiya Hussain, Nigel Slater and Jay Rayner.

 Royal warrants

-Fortnum & Mason holds two royal warrants, the first granted by Queen Elizabeth II as Grocers and Provisions Merchants, and the second by Charles, then Prince of Wales as Tea Merchants and Grocers.
+Fortnum & Mason holds three royal warrants, granted by Queen Elizabeth II, King Charles III and Queen Camilla.

 Their first royal warrant was granted in 1910 by Queen Alexandra.
-Later Royal Warrants were granted to Fortnum & Mason by King George V, though Fortnum & Mason temporarily lost their warrant for King George V in 1948, due to post war rationing of the time.
-The warrant for King George V was restored in 1951.
+Later Royal Warrants were granted to Fortnum & Mason by King George V, though Fortnum & Mason temporarily lost their warrant for his son, King George VI, in 1948, due to post war rationing of the time.
+The warrant for King George VI was restored in 1951.

 Later, King George VI and his consort Queen Elizabeth, known as The Queen Mother after the death of King George VI in 1952, both granted Fortnum & Mason Royal Warrants.